Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: Introduction

 \begin{introconj} For any connected (triangulable) unpunctured marked surface $\Sigma$, we have the equalities

 \end{introconj} When $\Sigma=T$ is a triangle, this conjecture is true (\cref{S=A_triangle}).
 The classical counterpart $q=1$ of this conjecture is proved by Ishibashi--Oya--Shen \cite{IOS}.
-In particular, $\Bweb{\Sigma}$ provides a $\bZ$-basis of the classical cluster algebra $\CA_{\mathfrak{sp}_4,\Sigma}$.
+See \cref{prop:Tree=A=U}.
+In particular, $\Bweb{\Sigma}$ provides a basis of the classical cluster algebra $\CA_{\mathfrak{sp}_4,\Sigma}$ over $\bC$.

 We also obtain the following positivity result.

 \begin{introthm}[Quantum Laurent positivity of webs: \cref{thm:positivity_cluster}] Any elevation-preserving web with respect to an ideal triangulation $\Delta$ is expressed as a Laurent polynomial with coefficients in $\cR_+=\bZ_+[q^{\pm 1/2},1/[2]_q]$ in the quantum cluster associated with any decorated triangulation $\bD=(\Delta,m_\Delta,\bs_\Delta)$ over $\Delta$.
 In particular, the following webs are quantum GS-universally positive Laurent polynomials (\cref{def:GS-univ}) \begin{itemize} \item over $\bZ_q$: descending loops/arcs of type $1$ with or without legs (see \cref{def:diagram}); \item over $\cR$: the geometric bracelets or the bangles (\cref{fig:bracelet}) of type $2$ along simple loops. \end{itemize} \end{introthm} Here the webs in the first item form a subset $\Desc{\Sigma}$ (see \cref{def:web-set}) that contains geometric bracelets/bangles of type~$1$ and give a generating set of $\mathscr{S}_{\mathfrak{sp}_4,\Sigma}^{\bZ_q}[\partial^{-1}]$ (\cref{thm:generator-Zv-form}).